Revisiting the Initial Steps in Adaptive Gradient Descent Optimization: Second-order Moment Initialization of Adam

 \section{Second-order Moment Initialization of Adam}

 This section focuses on the instability in the Adam optimizer caused by the standard zero-initialization of the second-order moment.
 Unlike the non-convergence issues discussed in prior works \cite{reddi2018convergence}, the instability we address primarily affects the early stages of optimization in non-convex problems, particularly in deep neural networks.
+While this issue has minimal impact on convex problems, it can significantly hinder optimization in more complex, non-convex landscapes.